IBM-Cloud/docs/manageapps/depapps.md

   cf target -s <space_name>
   ```

-  2. Deploy your app by using the **cf push** command, where appname must be unique within your domain.
+  2. Go to your app directory and deploy your app by using the **cf push** command, where appname must be unique within your domain.

   ```
   cf push appname